froala/wysiwyg-rails/README.md

 ## License

-the `wysiwyg-rails` project is MIT-LICENSE.
+The `wysiwyg-rails` project is MIT-LICENSE.

 You may use `Froala Editor` for non-commercial websites for free.